Gun groups challenge California ban on firearms marketing to kids | Law-Order

 Newsom's office cited advertising by a gun manufacturer named Wee 1 Tactical of an AR-15 meant for kids as an example of why the law was needed.
 In Friday's lawsuit, Junior Sports Magazines Inc, the magazine publisher, and groups also including the California Rifle & Pistol Association said the legislation went too far in abridging their speech rights.

-The measure, AB 2571, was the latest gun control bill to be signed into law by Democratic Governor Gavin Newsom, who cited the need for new laws "as the Supreme Court rolls back important gun safety protections."
-The legislation cleared the state's legislature days after the conservative-majority U.S. Supreme Court on June 23 declared that the U.S. Constitution's Second Amendment protects a person's right to carry a handgun in public for self-defense.

-Calls for new gun control laws have grown following a series of mass shootings like the one at an elementary school in Uvalde, Texas, in which 19 children and two teachers were killed in May and the killing of seven people at a parade in a Chicago suburb on July 4.
-Newsom's office cited advertising by a gun manufacturer named Wee 1 Tactical of an AR-15 meant for kids as an example of why the law was needed.

-In Friday's lawsuit, Junior Sports Magazines Inc, the magazine publisher, and groups also including the California Rifle & Pistol Association said the legislation went too far in abridging their speech rights.
-They said the bill wrongly prohibits the promotion of lawful firearm-related events and programs and impermissibly restricted pro-gun organizations from promoting membership in their groups in ways deemed "attractive to minors."
+They said it wrongly prohibits the promotion of lawful firearm-related events and programs and impermissibly restricted pro-gun organizations from promoting membership in their groups in ways deemed "attractive to minors."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)